OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 ### C3- Cancel Public Events

-- When private gatherings of only 10 or less are permitted (e.g. C4=4), this restriction would prevent public events from taking place, so they are recorded as required to cancel.
+- When private gatherings of only 10 or less are permitted (e.g. C4=4), this restriction would prevent public events from taking place, so they are recorded as required to cancel, unless there is a specific policy in place permitting public gatherings to go ahead.
 - When all public gatherings are cancelled, but people can still go to church, we record this as a 2 (all gatherings cancelled), but make a note about the exception for religious gatherings.
 - There is no explicit cut off point for a ‘mass gathering’.
 If really large events, such as political protests, can go ahead, but with strict social distancing and hygiene measures in place, this could be reported as 'recommended'.
 - If a venue for public events is able to open (eg. a concert hall), but with a specified percentage of original capacity, this is reported at the 1 level.